Jeanne de Clisson: Legacy

 In 1868, French-Breton writer Émile Pehant's novel Jeanne de Belleville was published in France.
 Written at the height of the French romantic movement, Pehant's novel shares many details with the legend attached to Jeanne.

-On 24 September 1999, the City Council of Nantes named a street in honour of Jeanne:
+On 24 September 1999, the City Council of Nantes named a street Rue Jeanne la corsaire in honour of Jeanne:

-"A route beginning in the Embellie street is to be named: Rue Jeanne la Corsaire, wife of Olivier de Clisson, 1300 -1359."
+"A route beginning in the Embellie street is to be named: Rue Jeanne la Corsaire, wife of Olivier de Clisson, 1300–1359."
+Another street also bears her name: Rue Jeanne de Belleville, in La Bernerie-en-Retz, in the Rogère district.

+The 1969 Russian children's novel "My Grandfather is a Monument" by Vasily Aksyonov features a villain, Madame Nakamura-Branchevska, who claims to be a descendant of Jeanne de Clisson and keeps a portrait of her on the wall of her study.